vanyle/ASG/tests/blog_light_theme/src/posts/fibo.md

 ]], "py") }}
 </div>

-Quick explaination of how the program works with a diagram.
+Quick explanation of how the program works with a diagram.

 ```mermaid
   sequenceDiagram